Patrick-Ngige/alx-system_engineering-devops/0x00-shell_basics/README.md

-a command to print the current working absolute path
+A command to display contents of athe current directory